d-ashesss/nulland/README.md

 ## Authentication

 The API handles authentication using JWT tokens.
 The token is passed in the `Authorization` header as a bearer token.
-It is possible to use OIDC service like 0Auth to obtain the token and then use it with this API.
-It is required to provide the app with the URL to the OIDC public key in the `AUTH_JWKS_URL` environment variable to make it able to verify the token.
+It is possible to use OIDC service like [Auth0](https://auth0.com) to obtain the token and then use it with this API.
+It is required to provide the app with the URL to the OIDC discovery documents in the `AUTH_OPENID_CONFIGURATION_URL` environment variable.

 ## Database